fisharebest/webtrees/README.md

 Prerequisites:

 * An OCI-compatible container engine, such as Docker or Podman
-* A client that supports the Development Container specification
-* Internet access to download container images and project dependencies
+* A Development Container client, such as Visual Studio Code with the Dev Containers extension, GitHub Codespaces, or the Dev Container CLI

 Clone the repository or extract a source archive, then use your Development Container client to open the source directory in its container.
-The container creation process runs `composer install` and `npm ci` automatically.
+The initial container setup downloads the container image and project dependencies, then runs `composer install` and `npm ci` automatically.
 Then build the assets and start the development server:

 ```bash
 npm run build